Terrelle Pryor: Kansas City Chiefs

 On January 7, 2015, Pryor signed a one-year contract with the Kansas City Chiefs.
-He was released on May 5, 2015.
+He was released on May 5.

 Cincinnati Bengals

 On May 10, 2015, Pryor signed with the Cincinnati Bengals.
-He was released five weeks later on June 18, 2015.
+He was released five weeks later on June 18.

 The day after being cut by the Bengals, Pryor announced through his agent that he was open to switching his position to wide receiver.

 Cleveland Browns

 The Cleveland Browns claimed Pryor off waivers on June 22, 2015, and he made the team's final 53-man squad on September 5, but he was waived five days later.
 Following a season-ending injury to Josh McCown, he was re-signed on December 2.
 He played in the last game of the season against the Pittsburgh Steelers as a wide receiver, recording one reception for 42 yards.

 The Browns placed a $1.671 million tender on Pryor on March 7, 2016.
 At the start of the 2016 NFL season, Pryor was named a starter at wide receiver for the Browns.
 With Browns quarterbacks Robert Griffin III and Josh McCown inactive during a Week 3 contest against the Miami Dolphins, Pryor started as a receiver and took a few snaps at quarterback behind rookie Cody Kessler.
 He also had one play at safety at the end of the second half.
 Along with his 144 receiving yards, Pryor finished the loss with three completions for 35 yards, 21 rushing yards and scored his first rushing touchdown as a Brown.
 He was the first player in the NFL to have at least 120 receiving yards, 30 passing yards, and 20 rushing yards in a game since Frank Gifford did so for the New York Giants in 1959.
 On October 2, 2016, Pryor caught his first career touchdown on a nine-yard pass from Kessler.
-He finished the loss to the Redskins with five receptions for 46 receiving yards and one touchdown.
-During Week 6 against the Tennessee Titans, he would finish the game with a total of nine receptions for 75 yards and two touchdowns.
+He finished the loss to Washington with five receptions for 46 receiving yards and one touchdown.
+During Week 6 against the Tennessee Titans, he finished the game with a total of nine receptions for 75 yards and two touchdowns.
+He had six receptions for 101 receiving yards in Week 8 against the New York Jets.
+In Week 12, against the New York Giants, he had six receptions for 131 receiving yards.
 Pryor finished the season with 77 receptions for 1,007 yards and four touchdowns.
 His 818 air yards ranked seventh among NFL wide receivers in 2016.

 Washington Redskins

 On March 10, 2017, Pryor signed a one-year, $8 million contract with the Washington Redskins.
 During his Redskins debut in the season opening game against the Philadelphia Eagles, Pryor had six receptions for 66 yards.
-Pryor caught his first touchdown pass as a Redskin against the Kansas City Chiefs in Week 4.
-He was placed on injured reserve on November 21, 2017 after opting to have surgery on his ankle, an injury he had been dealing with since Week 2.
+Pryor caught his first touchdown pass with the team against the Kansas City Chiefs in Week 4.
+He was placed on injured reserve on November 21, 2017, after opting to have surgery on his ankle, an injury he had been dealing with since Week 2.